What causes gum disease?

 - People with diabetes are at higher risk for developing infections, including gum disease.

-- Other illnesses and their treatments.
-Diseases such as AIDS and its treatments can also negatively affect the health of gums, as can treatments for cancer.
+- Auto immune diseases and their treatments can also negatively affect the health of gums, as can treatment for cancer.

 - There are hundreds of prescription and over the counter medications that can reduce the flow of saliva, which has a protective effect on the mouth.
 Without enough saliva, the mouth is vulnerable to infections such as gum disease.
 And some medicines can cause abnormal overgrowth of the gum tissue; this can make it difficult to keep teeth and gums clean.